 If you are a new freshman, you are guaranteed housing in University Housing.
-If you’re undecided between a certain Private Certified unit and the University Residence Halls, we encourage you to visit the facilities in person and take a tour, or take a tour online, so you can get a feel for the community and living environment.
+If you’re undecided between a certain Private Certified unit and the University Residence Halls, we encourage you to visit the facilities in person and take a tour or take a tour online so you can get a feel for the community and living environment.
 If you decide on one, and then change your mind, you are able to use the reciprocal agreement release application to cancel one contract with no penalty if you do so by the proper dates.
 You are not be able to use the reciprocal program with two PCH contracts; please only contract with one PCH.

 Please contact the Private Certified Housing unit you will be living with to inquire about parking.
 They all have their own policies and rates.
 If they are unable to offer you parking, you can also contact Campus Parking at 217-333-3530 as well as the City of Urbana or the City of Champaign for further options.